pivotal/docs-platform-automation/docs/reference/task.md

 1. Requires the image YAML file from Pivnet
 1. Validates the existence of the VM if defined in the statefile, if so do nothing
 1. Copies the image (of the OpsMan VM from the specified region) as a blob into the specified storage account
-1. Creates the OpsManager image
+1. Creates the Ops Manager image
 1. Creates a VM from the image.
 This will use unmanaged disk (if specified), and assign a public and/or private IP.
 This only attaches existing infrastructure to a newly createdVM.
 This does not create any new resources.

 **GCP**